progress/iceberg/PAS/Management/OEManager/ABL/USAGE.md

      [echo]                         [OPTIONAL]       -Dsessid=[SESSION_ID]  - Alphanumeric Client Session ID to be stopped [echo]                                           When no session ID provided, all available Client HTTP Sessions will be expired
      [echo]                         [OPTIONAL] -Dterminateopt=0 - Termination Option: 0=graceful, 1=forced, 2=finish+stop
+     [echo]
+     [echo]  oemanager refresh    - Refresh ABL Sessions for each MSAgent for an ABL App [echo]                         Note: This will essentially terminate all sessions using 'finish+stop', [echo]                               which prepares the MSAgent to pick up any R-code changes; Use the [echo]                               available trim* tasks to change the termination option as needed

 ## Tailoring ##